gsudre/lab_notes/running_freesurfer.md

 We basically single out the best MPRAGE for each scan, and then run Freesurfer by swarming it in Biowulf.

-Figrst, figure out which mask ids we need to run Freesurfer.
-Our Freesurfer output is in /mnt/shaw/$USER/freesurfer5.3_subjects, and all mask ids are in /mnt/shaw/$USER/MR_data_by_maskid.
+First, figure out which mask ids we need to run Freesurfer.
+Our Freesurfer output is in /Volumes/NCR/freesurfer5.3_subjects, and all mask ids are in /Volumes/NCR/MR_data_by_maskid.
 So, if you list both directories, you will find out which mask ids don't have Freesurfer yet.

 Before you start, make sure that all MPRAGEs have been QCed in Labmatrix, as